Using Global Search in Universal DDI (2902)

 Task 1 Solution: Find and update the objects

-There are several ways to go about searching for objects.
+There are several ways to search for objects.
 We can use whatever information we have available and narrow it down to our selections.
-We can filter by object type if our search terms are too general.
-We can use wildcards, dates and regular expressions too!
-Here are some solutions to use as ideas but try to search in your own creative way.
+If our search terms are too general, we can filter by object type.
+We can use wildcards, dates, and regular expressions, too!
+Here are some solutions to use as ideas, but try to search in your own creative way.

-Click on the Global Search button on the top right of any screen.
-You will get a search entry field at the top of the screen.
-Your most recent searches will be listed under it.
+Click on the Global Search button at the top right of any screen.
+A search entry field will appear at the top of the screen, and your most recent searches will be listed under it.

-We can see there are two results.
-We can see an Address Block and a Subnet.
-We don't need to use View All Results yet, because these are the only two results and filtering may not be necessary.
-Since it's the full /23 address block we want to name (which includes 172.31.134.0/24 and 172.31.135.0/24), we can hover over our cursor the result and click Edit.
+There are two results: an Address Block and a Subnet.
+We don't need to use filters because these are the only two results, and filtering may not be necessary.
+Since we want to rename the full /18 address block (which includes 172.32.128.0/24), we can hover our cursor over the result and click Edit.

 This brings us to the configuration for this Address Block.
-We can set the empty name as East Networks and click Save & Close.
+We can change the name from APJ Branches to APAC Branches and click Save & Close.

-Next, we need to move the LATAM Branch networks over to the non-existent US-West Branch.
+Next, we need to move the LATAM Branches networks over to the non-existent AR-BR Branches.
 For our purposes, we can just rename the Address Block.
-We can start by searching for LATAM Branch.
+We can start by searching for LATAM Branches.

-Now, we only have Address Block results.
-Hover over the LATAM Branches entry and click Edit.
+Hover over the LATAM Branches Address Block entry and click Edit.

-Change the name from LATAM Branches to US-West Branches and click Save & Close
+Change the name from LATAM Branches to AR-BR Branches and click Save & Close

 One last change on our list to make: Changing the fixed-address MAC for Printer 1 in the EMEA Branch.
 We have several bits of information, so let us search for EMEA "Printer 1"